Today's Special (film): Plot

 Samir (Aasif Mandvi), a sous chef at an upscale New York restaurant, gets frustrated with his boss (Dean Winters) and quits after being passed over for a head chef position.
-His dreams of studying French cuisine in France are shattered after his father becomes ill and he must take over his family's Indian restaurant, Tandoori Palace in Queens.
+His dreams of studying French cuisine in France are shattered after his father becomes ill and Samir must take over his family's Indian restaurant, Tandoori Palace in Queens.
 The restaurant has two chefs who don't know what they're doing, an old-fashioned wall and faltering income since the only customers are Samir's uncles sitting at a table playing cards.
-Samir doesn't know what to do because his knowledge of Indian cooking is limited until he meets the larger-than-life gourmet chef and taxi driver Akbar (Naseeruddin Shah).
+Samir is clueless over what to do because his knowledge of Indian cooking is limited.
+Then he meets the larger-than-life gourmet chef and taxi driver Akbar (Naseeruddin Shah).
 Samir's world is transformed via Akbar's cooking lessons, the magic of the masala and a beautiful co-worker, Carrie (Jess Weixler).
-Meanwhile, his mother (Madhur Jaffrey) tries to get him to settle down with a nice Indian girl and his father, Hakkim (Harish Patel) is convinced he will amount to nothing.
+Meanwhile, his mother (Madhur Jaffrey) tries to get him to settle down with a nice Indian girl and his father Hakkim (Harish Patel) is convinced his son will amount to nothing.
 Samir, Akbar and the kitchen staff first update the restaurant's look.
-Then with Akbar's eccentric help, they concoct the most magical and mouthwatering dishes in what soon becomes the best little Indian restaurant in New York with booming business.
-However, Akbar moves to Akron, Ohio and it is up to Samir to run the restaurant.
-Meanwhile, Hakkim plans to sell the restaurant.
-Samir, along with help from his uncles and Carrie, improves business at the restaurant.
-Eventually, Hakkim calls off the deal and the movie ends with Hakkim hugging Samir.
+Then with Akbar's eccentric help, they concoct the most magical and mouthwatering dishes in what soon becomes the best little Indian bistro in New York with booming business.
+Akbar, however, moves to Akron, Ohio but tells Samir that he can do it alone.
+Hakkim plans to sell the restaurant to an uncle but Samir, along with help from his uncles and Carrie, greatly improves business at the restaurant.
+Hakkim tastes his son's cooking, is impressed and decides not to sell the restaurant.
+Finally, Hakkim hugs his son and tells him he is proud of him.